TFCENV 91F : Environment and Society 1

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 2 hours of lectures, a 2 hour tutorial, 1 hour of reading/thinking about the lecture content and 5 hours of work on assignments and/or test preparation per week.
+For this course, you can expect 2 hours of lectures, a 2 hour tutorial, 2 hours of reading and thinking about the content and 1-2 hours of work on assignments and/or test preparation.

 The activities for the course are scheduled as a standard weekly timetable